pivotal/docs-tap/getting-started.md

 ## <a id='create-app-acc'></a>Section 2: Create your application accelerator

-In this section, you are going to:

-  - Create an application accelerator by using Tanzu Application Platform GUI and CLI.
+In this section, you are going to create an application accelerator by using Tanzu Application Platform GUI and CLI.

 ### <a id="create-an-app-acc"></a>Create an application accelerator